ItWasDNS/Volatility-InitialTriage-Plugin/README.md

 Future work includes handling additional plugins, standardizing output, and additional enrichment of the standard Volatility plugins to provide greater context to an investigator when looking at a memory sample for the first time.

+### Note
+Work is largely on hold until Volatility 3 is released at OSDFCon 2019